Impact

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not in the CISA KEV catalog, so known exploitation activity is unclear.
-However, the flaw is exploitable by an unprivileged local user who can request large page creation.
-The attack requires only local access and the ability to invoke shm_create_largepage(3), a common interface.
-Given the lack of a public exploit yet, the risk is moderate to high, especially for systems that run untrusted code with large page support enabled.
+The EPSS score is < 1%, indicating a very low but nonzero likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+This flaw is exploitable by an unprivileged local user who can request large page creation.
+The attack requires only local access and the ability to invoke shm_create_largepage(3).
+The CVSS score of 6.2 denotes moderate severity, and given the lack of a public exploit yet, the risk remains moderate to high for systems that run untrusted code with large page support enabled.

 OpenCVE Enrichment